The difference you’ll make

 “There’s real hope that a treatment can get into clinics within our children’s lifetimes.
 Without Macular Society funding, we wouldn’t be where we are now.”

-A gift in your Will would contribute to funding world-class research to find a cure for macular disease.
-In the past 30 years, we’ve funded over £5 million of research: from researchers at the top of their game to postgraduates – the leading scientists of the future.
-We couldn’t have done that without gifts in Wills - generously given by people like you.
-In fact, one in three of our research projects is funded by gifts in Wills.
+A gift in your Will would fund world-class research to find a cure for macular disease.
+In the past 30 years, we’ve funded over £6 million of research: from researchers at the top of their game to postgraduates – the leading scientists of the future.
+We couldn’t have done that without gifts in Wills from people like you.
+In fact, more than one in three of our research projects is funded by gifts in Wills.

 Your gift can bring a cure closer